buildpacks-community/kpack/rfcs/0000-upgradeable-lifecycle.md

   namespace: kpack

 ```
+Alternatively, we could reuse the the `kp-config` to accomplish this.

-We would also need compatibility checking to make sure that kpack can support the version of the lifecycle that is being used.
-Additionally, we would not want all images to be rebuilt on a lifecycle upgrade.
-To accomplish the compatibility checking, we can create a validating webhook that would make sure that the lifecycle in the config map was supported by kpack.
+We can implement compatibility checking to make sure that kpack can support the version of the lifecycle that is being used by creating a validating webhook that would make sure that the lifecycle in the config map was supported by kpack.
+This would require some metadata about the lifecycle to be included in the config map though.

+Note: we would not want all images to be rebuilt on a lifecycle upgrade

 **Complexity:**
 The proposed approach is less complex than the alternative, but could limit our options to change things down the road.
 The alternative option is definitely more complex, but follows the same pattern that we have for stores and stacks.
 The main point of complexity for the proposed solution is figuring out how to update the lifecycle without requiring the kpack controller to be restarted which we think can be solved using the monitored config map.